 Have sex with partners who do not know their HIV status

 PrEP may be right for people of various gender identities and sexual orientations who …

 Have a history of inconsistent/no condom use with a partner known to be at substantial risk for HIV (i.e. a man who has sex with other men or a person who injects drugs)

 PrEP may be right for those who inject drugs if you:

 Have one or more HIV+ injecting partners

 Can I afford PrEP?

 Yes!
 Health insurance, including Medicaid, covers PrEP.
-The State of Washington provides financial assistance to insured, under insured or uninsured individuals.
+The Washington State Department of Health provides financial assistance to insured, under insured or uninsured individuals.
 In addition, The makers of PrEP (TRUVADA) also provide co-pay assistance and/or full medication coverage to those who qualify.
 This means we can help you get PrEP at little or no cost to you!

 How do I get on PrEP?

 Lifelong provides PrEP Navigation Services for you at no cost!